 I am a Russian-Dutch artist who has moved around some in my life.
 And every country in which I have lived has inspired my art that explores human behaviour – and every country has left enduring influences in my work.

 I was born in Russia and studied art in Belgium.
 After living and working in the Netherlands and the United States, my home is now in the beautiful province of Abruzzo in Italy.

-Those pin pricks in my brain are the start of a process that results in an unstoppable urge to paint.
-A process which tattoos pictures inside my head.
-A process which eventually defines style, palette, medium and the scale of what I paint.
+These intense feelings fed into a process – a process which tattoos pictures inside my head.
+A process which eventually defined the style, palette, medium and the scale of what I paint.
 The result is an abstract expressionist style of painting which I call “evocative abstract”.

 While the resulting work can be viewed as purely abstract, my paintings are intended to evoke objects, feelings and memories for the viewer.

 Whether these feelings and memories relate to those felt by me, the artist, is not important.
 What is important is that people who see my art may be stimulated to delve further and explore their own perceptions of the world and their own emotions.